What Is a String Quilt?

-It's easy to learn how to make string quilts.
-They are made using a simple type of foundation piecing that's also referred to as either string piecing or string quilting.
-You'll see more terms, too, but they all refer to the same technique, and if a pattern or description includes the word strings, it usually refers to this technique.
+It's easy to learn how to make string quilts, which are assembled using a simple type of foundation piecing.
+The technique is also called string piecing and string quilting.
+If a quit pattern or description includes the word strings, it usually refers to this method.

 String quilting gets its name from the long strips of fabric that are used to make a quilt... the strings.
-Strings are sewn randomly to a permanent foundation that's often cut from muslin.
+Fabric strings are sewn (often very randomly) to a permanent foundation, such as muslin.
 You can use another fabric for the foundation if you like, or a thinner material, even prints, but choose something that won't show through the strings after the blocks are assembled.

 String quilts likely originated as a make do technique created by budget conscious quilters, because the method is a perfect way to use leftover scraps of fabric.
 The technique is still a great way to use quilting scraps, but today's quilters often purchase fabrics just so they can cut them into strings.

 String Piecing Tips

 - Strings needn't be straight strips of fabric; cut some with angled edges to create variety.

 - Don't worry about fabric grain placement, because the strings are permanently stabilized when sewn to the foundation.

 - Forget about trying to match fabrics; string quilts are charming when assembled from a wide assortment of colors and fabric styles.

 - Strings can be any width, and for the most interesting results their widths should differ.
-I typically cut strips that are 1-1/4" to 2-1/2" wide for 8" or larger blocks; narrower widths for miniatures.
+I typically cut strips that are 1-1/4" to 2-1/2" wide for 8" or larger blocks; narrower widths for smaller blocks and miniatures.

-String piecing is a free-form quiltmaking method, so you will not usually mark a pattern onto your foundations.
+String piecing is a free-form quilt making method, so you do not need to mark a pattern onto foundations.
 Instead, you'll simply position strips, sew a seam, flip the strip right side up, and then add another.
 It's super simple, but there are so many ways to string piece that the results are never boring.